Detroit News: Akash Patel Writes Op-Ed 'Our Immigration System Is Broken'

 Born in London, Akash Patel is the son of Indian immigrants.
 Akash's family moved from India to England and then to the United States in the early 1990s in search of a better life.
 Akash watched his family thrive even with modest means, so he learned early on how to take full advantage of any opportunity to better himself and others.

 Akash was less than two years old when he arrived in America, but was not afforded citizenship until the age of 23.
-Protracted wait times meant that Akash's family lived as undocumented immigrants for 16 of those years until they could adjust their status at all.
-But Akash's inspiration has always been the struggle and triumph of his sister, Nisha, who aged out of her petition to receive her green card, yet went on to pursue a PhD in Microbiology at the University of Oklahoma (OU).
-Because of America's broken immigration system, Nisha continues to rely on the Executive Deferred Action for Childhood Arrivals (DACA) program to live and work in the U.S., but that has not stopped her from becoming a successful microbiologist.
+Protracted wait times meant that Akash's family lived as undocumented immigrants for 16 of those years until they obtained their green cards in 2009.
+But Akash's inspiration has always been the struggle and triumph of his sister, Nisha, who aged out of her family petition and was forced to wait until 2021 to receive her green card - a full 12 years longer than the rest of her family.
+Yet, Nisha never let these obstacles stop her.
+Nisha still went on to pursue a PhD in Microbiology at the University of Oklahoma (OU) and is now a successful microbiologist in Cambridge, MA due in large part to President Obama's Executive Deferred Action for Childhood Arrivals (DACA) program.

-As a result, Akash founded the non-profit Aspiring Americans to serve other undocumented students in Oklahoma, which has raised nearly $350,000.
-At that same time, Akash also enjoyed working with Oklahoma City Public Schools by serving on the Lau Planning Committee as well as the Superintendent's Diversity Council to ensure that all diverse students groups have equitable educational outcomes.
-Building on these experiences, Akash then attended law school at the University of Michigan where he had the opportunity to work at the Department of Justice Civil Rights Division, Educational Opportunities Section in D.C., extern at the Michigan Immigrants Rights Center, and volunteer as a student attorney with the Juvenile Justice Clinic on campus.
+As a result, Akash founded the non-profit Aspiring Americans to serve other undocumented students in Oklahoma just like his sister, which has raised nearly $350,000 and has trained thousands of educators on serving this vulnerable population.
+At that same time, Akash also enjoyed working with Oklahoma City Public Schools by serving on the Lau Planning Committee as well as the Superintendent's Diversity Council to ensure that all diverse student groups have equitable educational outcomes.
+Building on these experiences, Akash then attended law school at the University of Michigan where he had the opportunity to work at the Department of Justice Civil Rights Division, Educational Opportunities Section in D.C., advocate for youth through the Juvenile Justice Clinic, extern at the Michigan Immigrants Rights Center, and lead multiple delegations of volunteers to the country's largest immigrant family detention center in Dilley, Texas to help women and children apply for asylum.

 The New American features stories about Paul & Daisy Soros Fellows making an impact across sectors and across the country.
 Read about immigrants and children of immigrants and how they are giving back to the United States.Read More